Air Conditioning vs. Fans: Practical Steps to Lower Energy Bills in North America

 • Running cost: an air conditioner with about 3,000 refrigerant cycles costs roughly 0.15 euros per hour of operation.
 Final cost depends on the kilowatt price and how long it runs

-The floor fan uses approximately 90 kilowatts of energy per hour, whereas the ceiling fan uses 60 kW.
+The floor fan consumes about 90 kilowatts of electricity in one hour, while the ceiling fan consumes 60 kW.

 • When the room is cooling, switch off the fan before sleep and enjoy the cooler outdoor temperature